The Westing Game: Other media

-The Westing Game, adapted to a stage play by Darian Lindle and directed by Terry Brino-Dean, was first produced at Prime Stage Theatre in Pittsburgh in 2009.
+The Westing Game was adapted into a 2009 stage play of the same name by Darian Lindle.
+It was directed by Terry Brino-Dean and produced at Prime Stage Theatre in Pittsburgh.
 The script is published by Dramatic Publishing.

-Get a Clue, adapted by Dylan Kelsey Hadley and directed by Terence H. Winkless, was produced for television in 1997.
+The book was also adapted as the 1997 television movie Get a Clue, written by Dylan Kelsey Hadley and directed by Terence H. Winkless.

-It was announced on September 9, 2020, that HBO Max had placed a script-to-series order based on the book.
+On September 9, 2020, HBO Max placed a script-to-series order based on the book.

 Reception

 At the time of the book's publication, Kirkus Reviews called it "A supersharp mystery, more a puzzle than a novel, but endowed with a vivid and extensive cast...
 If Raskin's crazy ingenuity has threatened to run away with her on previous occasions, here the complicated game is always perfectly meshed with character and story.
 Confoundingly clever, and very funny."
 In a retrospective essay about the Newbery Medal-winning books from 1976 to 1985, literary critic Zena Sutherland wrote of The Westing Game, "Still a popular book with the group of readers who are mystery or puzzle fans, in retrospect this seems more entertaining than distinguished.
 Its choice as a Medal book underscores the problematic question: Can a distinguished book also be a popular book?"